ukrishnas/LPSharp/CLP/README.md

 - Coinbrew is a helpful shell script and .coin-or folders that fetches dependent projects, runs configure and make.
-Since all files are already in a single respository, these files have been eliminated.
+Since all files are already in a single repository, these files have been eliminated.
 - The Open solver interface of CLP (libOsiClp) implements a proposed standard solver interface but it does not have much traction and we plan to directly call solver native APIs.
 Hence, libOsiClp from the Clp repository has been